YoussefBenhassine/Projet-tutore/README.md

    - Reduce `min_samples` to 2-3
    - Use the "Réassigner les points de bruit" option in the UI
    - The optimization now automatically favors configurations with less noise

+**Prediction:**
+1. **ImportError for LightGBM**: Install with `pip install lightgbm`
+2. **ImportError for Optuna**: Install with `pip install optuna`
+3. **Target column not found**: Ensure your dataset has the target column (default: `ESG_Score`)
+4. **Model training fails**:
+   - Ensure clustering has been completed first (for cluster-enriched features)
+   - Check that the dataset has sufficient samples (minimum 20-30 for meaningful training)
+   - Reduce optimization trials if training is too slow
+5. **Poor prediction performance**:
+   - Try including/excluding cluster labels as features
+   - Increase optimization trials for better hyperparameters
+   - Check feature importance to identify relevant features
+   - Ensure target variable has sufficient variance

 ### Performance Tips